QxLabIreland/Binaqual/README.md

 # Binaqual
-Python implementation of BINAQUAL localization similarity metric for binaural audio.
+Python implementation of BINAQUAL full-reference localization similarity metric for binaural audio.
 ## Setup
 Install the required packages by running: